All Episodes

 And you made a comment that was this a political ploy.

-You did not say was John Edwards using his wife's cancer as a political ploy or using this to his advantage.
+You did not say, was John Edwards using his wife's cancer as a political ploy or using this to his advantage?

-And others have uh others have said even worse.
+And others have said even worse.

 Right.